-- 3.3 In view of the broad cross-sectoral mandate of MED POL with heavy emphasis on pollution control from all sources, in particular from land-based sources and activities, and taking into account that the control of marine pollution is one of the central issues to be resolved in the framework of MAP-Phase II in order to enable the sustainable development of the Mediterranean region, the new phase of MED POL will require an intensified interaction between MED POL and practically all other components of MAP, and with the Coastal Area Management Programme (CAMP) in particular.
-Therefore, in outlining the possible elements of MED POL's new phase, an attempt is made in the present document to link the specific objectives and activities proposed for MED POL-Phase III with those adopted for the other components of MAP-Phase II. - 3.4 In addition to reflecting the organic links between MED POL-Phase III and the other components of MAP-Phase II, the programme was also prepared with due regard for the concepts and recommendations contained in Agenda 21 as they bear on activities relevant to MED POL, specifically those contained in Chapter 17 of the Agenda 213. - 3.5 The stated goals shall be achieved through the implementation of interdependent and organically linked (see Figures 1 and 2) activities grouped in 3 basic MED POL-Phase III programme elements (assessment of pollution related problems; pollution control and management; and supporting measures), all contributing to the ultimate goal of MED POL-Phase III and MAP-Phase III.
-The rationale of these activities, their specific objectives and means of implementation are described in sections 4-7 of the present document. - 3.6 The development of suitable measures for the prevention, abatement and control of pollution from all sources, and a continuous monitoring of the effectiveness of their implementation, are the central goals of the new phase of MED POL.
+into account the fact that the control of marine pollution is one of the central issues to be resolved within the framework of MAP-Phase II in order to enable the sustainable development of the Mediterranean region, the new phase of MED POL will require intensified interaction between MED POL and practically all other components of MAP, and with the Coastal Area Management Programme (CAMP) in particular.
+Therefore, in outlining the possible elements of MED POL's new phase, an attempt is made in the present document to link the specific objectives and activities proposed for MED POL-Phase III with those adopted for the other components of MAP-Phase II.

+- 3.4 In addition to reflecting the links between MED POL-Phase III and the other components of MAP-Phase II, the Programme was also prepared with due regard for the concepts and recommendations contained in Agenda 21 as they bear on activities relevant to MED POL, specifically those contained in Chapter 17 of Agenda 213. - 3.5 The stated goals shall be achieved through the implementation of interdependent and linked (see Figures 1 and 2) activities grouped in three basic MED POL-Phase III programme elements (assessment of pollution-related problems; pollution control; and supporting measures), all contributing to the ultimate goal of MED POL-Phase III and MAP-Phase II.
+The rationale of these activities, their specific objectives and means of implementation are described in Sections 5-8 of the present document. - 3.6 The development of suitable measures for the prevention, abatement and control of pollution from all sources, and continuous assessment of the effectiveness of their implementation, are the central goals of the new phase of MED POL.
 All other activities are subsidiary to these goals and contribute to their more efficient achievement.
-By concentrating on these goals, MED POL-Phase III is expected to provide critically important inputs into practically all other components of MAP-Phase II, notably in CAMPs (giving due consideration to pollution problems associated with coastal development), and thus make a significant contribution to the development of the Mediterranean region in a sustainable manner.
+By concentrating on these goals, MED POL-Phase III is expected to provide critically important inputs into practically all other components of MAP-Phase II, notably CAMPs (giving due consideration to pollution problems associated with coastal development), and thus make a significant contribution to the sustainable development of the Mediterranean region.

-3 Chapter 17 of the Agenda 21, adopted by the United Nations Conference on Environment and Development (Rio de Janeiro, 3-14 June 1992), lists 33 objectives and more than 180 type of activities which are recommended under the heading Protection of the oceans, all kind of seas, including enclosed and semi-enclosed seas, and coastal areas and the protection, rational use and development of their resources.
+3 Chapter 17 of Agenda 21, adopted by the United Nations Conference on Environment and Development (Rio de Janeiro, 3-14 June 1992), lists 33 objectives and more than 180 types of activity that are recommended under the heading Protection of the oceans, all kind of seas, including enclosed and semi-enclosed seas, and coastal areas and the protection, rational use and development of their resources.